intel/intel-extension-for-tensorflow/docs/guide/python_api.md

 | -----------------------| ------------------------------------------------------------------------|
 | `Returns`      | Return the current XPU backend type string.|

-The following example demonstrates set the XPU backend type as `GPU` and check its value on the machine, while GPU backend is installed by `pip install intel-extension-for-tensorflow[gpu]`.
+The following example demonstrates setting the XPU backend type as `GPU` and checking its value on the machine, while GPU backend is installed by `pip install intel-extension-for-tensorflow[gpu]`.

 ```
 # TensorFlow and Intel® Extension for TensorFlow*
 import tensorflow as tf
 import intel_extension_for_tensorflow as itex

-# only allow setting once in backend device initialization
+# Only allow setting once in backend device initialization
 itex.set_backend('GPU')

 print(itex.get_backend())
 ```
 Then the log will output `GPU`.

-## itex Config Protocol
+## Itex Config Protocol
 **itex.ConfigProto: ProtocolMessage for XPU configuration under different types of backends and optimization options.**

 **enum class**